vk-cs/docs-public/docs/en/main/base/k8s/k8s-concepts/k8s-versions/k8s-version-support/k8s-version-support.md

-In Kubernetes aaS from VK Cloud Solutions, a new version is added 1 month after the official release.
+In Kubernetes aaS from VK Cloud, a new version is added 1 month after the official release.

-At the moment, Kubernetes aaS from VK Cloud Solutions has a similar version of Kubernetes:
+At the moment, Kubernetes aaS from VK Cloud has a similar version of Kubernetes:

 - 1.22.6
 - 1.21.4